Fixed penalty notices

 We'll review your case and advise you of the outcome.
 If you're unsuccessful you must pay the fine or allow the case proceed to court.
 A magistrate will decide on the outcome based on the facts that you and the council present in court.

-I don’t see why I should pay if there are no signs about littering or dog fouling in the area
+I don’t think I should pay if there are no signs about littering or dog fouling in the area

 We are not required to place signs in every street, park or open space, however there are many signs in Belfast advising the public that they can be fined for littering or not disposing of their dog waste correctly.

 I didn’t know that this was an offence, has the council informed the public?

 Similar environmental legislation applies throughout the UK and in the Republic of Ireland.
 We run campaigns targeting littering and dog fouling.
 The current campaign highlights litter enforcement including notices on bins, vehicles, regular press releases and articles in the council’s magazine “City Matters”.

 Why should I pay a fixed penalty notice when there were no litter or dog bins nearby at the time?